Famous Hollywood actors and cinematic stardom

 American cinema of the 1930s and 1940s is structured in Hollywood as a vertical system and oligopoly.
 Studios control films from their conception to writing to production and distribution in theaters.
 The big movie Studios also own chains of theaters that are built across the United States and that control more than 90% of the entire film market.

-Sound and famous actors
+Sound and famous actors in Hollywood

-Famous actors, brands and star systems
+American famous actors, Hollywood and star systems

 A process of divinization towards the masses in some ways very similar to the strategies applied by emperors such as Alexander the Great or Augustus.
 It was necessary to construct a supernatural image of oneself that promised a bridge of communication with the higher paradises.